-In an MS-friendly diet, avoid frying.
-If absolutely necessary, a small amount of extra virgin olive oil may be used.
+In an MS-friendly diet, avoid frying in oil.
 The omega-3 and omega-6 oils are too unstable to cook with, particularly flaxseed oil, so they should never be used in cooking, but especially not in MS-friendly cooking.

 The heating of oils causes oxidation and conversion to fat breakdown products, which are harmful to health.
 Avoid so-called ‘cooking oils’ altogether.
 As noted above, these are refined, bleached, deodorized, heated and generally tampered with, so they bear little resemblance to the original food.

 The only freely available oil that can be used as an all-purpose oil is extra virgin olive oil (EVOO).
 It has a distinctive flavor, lasts for ages, and is money well spent.